likeconan/MVC5_EF6_Angular2_WebAPI2/README.md

 ,Sql Sever,NodeJs, you are ready to go.

 >### Summary
->In this chaper, I explained the structure of this tutorial and the software that you will require to follow the examples.
+>In this chapter, I explained the structure of this tutorial and the software that you will require to follow the examples.
-    In next chaper, you'll see how to start a project in a expandable way.
+    In next chapter, you'll see how to start a project in a expandable way.

 ## <a name="create">Create Your First Application